A Moment That Changed Everything

 Not despite AI.
 Because of it.

-The barriers that kept people out of programming for fifty years—memorizing syntax, debugging cryptic error messages, understanding compiler optimization, configuring development environments—are dissolving.
+The barriers that kept people out of programming for fifty years are dissolving.
+Memorizing syntax, debugging cryptic error messages, understanding compiler optimization, configuring development environments.
 AI tools handle these mechanical tasks while you focus on what actually matters: understanding problems, designing solutions, and building systems that create value.

 But there's a catch.
-The skills that traditional computer science education emphasizes—algorithm memorization, syntax fluency, low-level implementation details—are exactly the skills AI tools are best at automating.
+The skills that traditional computer science education emphasizes are exactly the skills AI tools are best at automating.
+Algorithm memorization, syntax fluency, low-level implementation details.
 If you're learning to code the way universities taught it in 2020, you're preparing for a job that's already obsolete.

 What This Chapter Will Show You